 - 1. Provide any modeling organization-specific research performed to develop the windfield functions used in the model.
 Identify the databases used. - 2.
 Provide any modeling organization-specific research performed to derive the roughness distributions for Florida and adjacent states. - 3.
 The spatial distribution of surface roughness used in the model will be reviewed. - 4.
-Provide the previous and current hurricane parameters used in calculating the loss costs for the LaborDay03 (1935) and NoName09 (1945) landfalls, and justify the choices used.
+Identify other variables in the model that affect over-land surface windspeed estimation Provide the previous and current hurricane parameters used in calculating the loss costs for the LaborDay03 (1935) and NoName09 (1945) landfalls, and justify the choices used.
 Provide the resulting spatial distribution of winds.
 These will be reviewed with Form A-2 (Base Hurricane Storm Set Statewide Losses).

-- 5. For windfields not previously reviewed, provide detailed comparisons of the model windfield with Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005). - 6.
-For windfield and pressure distributions not previously reviewed, present time-based contour animations (capable of being paused) to demonstrate scientifically reasonable windfield characteristics. - 7.
+- 5. For windfields not previously reviewed, Pprovide detailed comparisons of the model windfield with Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005). - 6.
+For windfield and/or pressure distributions not previously reviewed, present time-based contour animations (capable of being paused) to demonstrate scientifically reasonable windfield characteristics. - 7.
 The effects of vertical variation of winds as used in the model where applicable will be reviewed. - 8.
 Form M-2 (Maps of Maximum Winds) will be reviewed.

-M-5 Landfall and Over-Land Weakening Methodologies\
+M-5 Landfall and Over-Land Weakening Methodologies